UMAprotocol/protocol/documentation/synthetic_tokens/tutorials/liquidation.md

 There are a few more configuration options available.
 The section below describes the parameter input in this tutorial as well as the optional extra parameters that can be included when running a bot.

 - `POLLING_DELAY`**[required]**: how long the bot should wait (in milliseconds) before running a polling cycle.
 - `EMP_ADDRESS`**[required]**: address of the deployed expiring multi party contract on the given network you are wanting to connect to.
 This config defines the synthetic that the bot will be liquidating.
-A list of available addresses can be found HERE //TODO.
 - `MNEMONIC`**[required]**: generated before hand or in the steps outlined in key generation.
 - `PRICE_FEED_CONFIG`**[required]**: configuration object used to parameterize the bot's price feed.
 It's broken down as follows:
   - `type` spesifies the configuration of the price feed.
 The `medianizer` type averages the price of the identifier over a set of diffrent exchanges.